-The poem opens up with a very thought provoking line, which is ironically about thought.
+The poem opens up with a very thought-provoking line, which is ironically about thought.
 The narrator makes an assumption about the other person, the person who is effectively the subject of the poem.
-They assume that their subject is thinking of them and as a consequence they think about them right back.
+They assume that their subject is thinking of them and as a consequence, they think about them right back.
 We don’t know as yet if the narrator has a good reason to make this assumption so right from the off we see Duffy creating questions which is a way of drawing in a reader and getting them to invest.

-It seems here like Duffy, or rather the narrator, is being dismissive of the “heavens” previously they referred to them as being “uncared blue” and here it is clear that they do not associate the sky with heaven, “not paradise” the negativity continues by stating the endless nature of the sky.
-In a strange way this almost creates a lack of hope.
+It seems here like Duffy, or rather the narrator is being dismissive of the “heavens” previously they referred to them as being “uncared blue” and here it is clear that they do not associate the sky with heaven, “not paradise” the negativity continues by stating the endless nature of the sky.
+In a strange way, this almost creates a lack of hope.
 The poem is called rapture which invokes an image of being pulled up into the heavens but this imagery seems to negate that idea.

 This is an interesting subversion.
 With the previous line ending how it did the suggestion would appear to be that the narrator had drifted apart from their significant other but here it is suggesting that they have both drifted from themselves.
 Suggesting they have become different people.
 I would suggest that the tone is such that the narrator clearly doesn’t feel that this is a positive thing.
 Claiming that they stay trapped in time is interesting and causes a mixed message.
 How can you drift whilst trapped?
-The two ideas seem to conflict one another and this helps to create an underlying tension.
+The two ideas seem to conflict with one another and this helps to create an underlying tension.
 It gives the impression of uncertainty.

 Once again this line helps to cement the previously introduced notion of a really monotonous life.
 The narrator seems to be crying out for excitement.
 What is interesting is in the second part of this line the narrator almost “breaks the fourth war” by addressing the fact that this is a poem.
 Or at least there is a suggestion of this.